Skip to main content

 Stash + Branch

-Create a new branch from a stash — useful when you realize your stashed work deserves its own branch:
+Create a new branch from a stash — super useful when you realize your stashed work deserves its own branch:

 git stash branch new-feature-branch stash@{0}